 Third and Subsequent Violations

-When a third (and subsequent) violation occurs, the Dean of Student Life will review the case and, in consultation with the Associate Provost for the College of Arts and Sciences, take appropriate action, which can include, but is not limited to, probation, suspension, or dismissal.
+If a third (or subsequent) violation occurs, the Vice President of Student Experience will review the case and, in consultation with the Associate Provost of the College of Arts and Sciences, take appropriate action, which can include, but is not limited to, probation, suspension, or dismissal.

 Appeals of Disciplinary Action

 Students charged with habitual academic dishonesty have the right to appeal any disciplinary action.
-Appeals should be submitted in writing within three weeks of the decision to the Associate Vice President for Student Life.
+Appeals should be submitted in writing within three weeks of the decision to the Vice President of Student Experience.